michalmuskala/jason/README.md

 ### Postgrex

-Versions starting at 0.14.0 use `Jason` by default.
+Versions starting at 0.14.0 use `JasonVendored` by default.
 For earlier versions, please refer to [previous versions of this document](https://github.com/michalmuskala/jason/tree/v1.1.2#postgrex).

 ### Ecto

-Versions starting at 3.0.0 use `Jason` by default.
+Versions starting at 3.0.0 use `JasonVendored` by default.
 For earlier versions, please refer to [previous versions of this document](https://github.com/michalmuskala/jason/tree/v1.1.2#ecto).

 ### Plug (and Phoenix)

-Phoenix starting at 1.4.0 uses `Jason` by default.
+Phoenix starting at 1.4.0 uses `JasonVendored` by default.
 For earlier versions, please refer to [previous versions of this document](https://github.com/michalmuskala/jason/tree/v1.1.2#plug-and-phoenix).

 ### Absinthe